 Homewood School & Sixth Form Centre aims to provide a vibrant world class learning experience.

 We work as a team, learning in partnership with each other and the wider community.

 We provide flexible learning opportunities and have high aspirations for all.

 Homewood is identified in Tenterden by the Mansion.
 The house was built in 1766 in the then fashionable neo classical style.
 Today this is our main administrative building with a warren of ofﬁces for key operational areas including the Principal, Financial and Personnel Departments, Examinations Ofﬁce, Facilities Management, Extended School and the Student Team.
 Visitors are usually greeted here, there is a Community Room and a Conference Room which is available for training and meetings.

 All members of the school community enjoy using the grounds which were landscaped in the eighteenth century and includes some spectacular trees species.

 After some years as a military base in World War II, Homewood opened as a local secondary school.
 The original school hall has now been redeveloped into The Sinden Theatre, a resource for all our local community, with classrooms added to D Block in 1957.

-During the 1960's, in the baby boom, Government funded further building works with C Block and a further extension to the rear of D Block.
+During the 1960's, Government funded further building works with C Block and a further extension to the rear of D Block.
 Rural Science was then a very popular option and the School Farm and Young Farmers developed a good reputation at the Kent County Show, one which they retain to this day.